 EU Settlement Scheme

-Any citizen of the EEA or Switzerland who was living in the UK by 31 December 2020 can apply to the EU Settlement Scheme.
-This will allow them to continue living, working and studying in the UK after 30 June 2021 without having to apply through the points-based immigration system.
+Citizens of the EEA or Switzerland might be able to apply to the EU Settlement Scheme to continue living, working and studying in the UK without applying for a visa.

 International travel during coronavirus (COVID-19)

 Global travel, including to the UK, may be affected by coronavirus (COVID-19).
-Overseas nationals should check their country’s travel advice as well as UK travel advice to keep up to date with travel restrictions and self-isolation requirements.
-The UK government has also published guidance about what to do if you need a visa to travel to the UK and has a coronavirus (COVID-19) immigration help centre.
+Overseas nationals should check their country’s advice as well as the UK’s advice to keep up to date with travel restrictions and self-isolation requirements on arrival in the UK.

 Further information is available for those affected by changes to UK immigration and borders due to coronavirus (COVID-19).